gyselax/gyselalibxx/src/geometryRTheta/advection/README.md

 Then the four previous steps become
  - calculate the mesh points in the pseudo-Cartesian domain using $\mathcal{G}$;
  - calculate the advection field $A$ in the pseudo-Cartesian domain using the Jacobian matrix of $(\mathcal{F}\circ\mathcal{G}^{-1})^{-1}$;
- - calculate the characteristics' feet in the pseudo\_Cartesian domain;
+ - calculate the feet of the characteristics in the pseudo\_Cartesian domain;
- - calculate the characteristics' feet in the logical domain (polar grid) using $\mathcal{G}^{-1}$;
+ - calculate the feet of the characteristics in the logical domain (polar grid) using $\mathcal{G}^{-1}$;
- - interpolate the advection function at the characteristics' feet in the logical domain.
+ - interpolate the advection function at the feet of the characteristics in the logical domain.

 Here, $\mathcal{G}$ is analytically invertible (we can fix  $\mathcal{G}^{-1}(x = 0, y = 0) = (r = 0, \theta = 0)$)
 and  $`(J_{\mathcal{F}}J_{\mathcal{G}}^{-1})^{-1}`$ is well-defined.
 The details are given in [Zoni et al. (2019)](#zoni).